AdobeDocs/commerce-webapi/src/pages/graphql/schema/store/cms-page.md

 title: cmsPage query
 ---

-The `cmsPage` query returns information about content pages that were developed with the Magento Content Management System (CMS).
+The `cmsPage` query returns information about content pages that were developed with the Adobe Commerce or Magento Open Source Content Management System (CMS).

 ## Syntax